Brand system · v1 · 2026

 Don't pair with rounded pills or soft shadows — the brand reads as instrument-panel, not consumer-app.

-The system runs on five greys and a single brand orange.
+The system runs on a warm-dark base and a single brand orange.
 Status colours sit on top — used in dots, borders, and small accents only.
 Click a swatch to copy its hex.

 Headings, labels, eyebrows, code, status — anything that's "data-shaped" — sit in --mono.
 Body copy and longform sit in --sans.
 We never load a webfont; both stacks are system-only so the site renders instantly with no FOUT.